 Maybe: This claim is more or less true, but it is rather subjective.
 What is your definition of dated?
 Many people hate vaulted ceilings because they view them as a relic of an earlier, excessive period and a vestige of the 1980s and early 1990s.

 Yet vaulted ceilings are also found in other periods.
 Mid-century modern (MCM) homes often had open, vaulted ceilings.
 While MCM ceilings do tend to be lower and not as towering as those built during the 1980s, the fact remains: this is wasted space that must be heated or cooled.

 Vaulted Ceiling Basics

-If you can’t stomach the thought (or cost) of a vaulted ceiling, a tray ceiling is a good alternative.
-A tray ceiling looks like a conventional, eight-foot, flat ceiling—but with a center flat portion that is raised about a foot or so.
+- Consider a Tray Ceiling as an Alternative: If you can’t stomach the thought (or cost) of a vaulted ceiling, a tray ceiling is a good alternative.
+A tray ceiling looks like a conventional, 8-foot, flat ceiling, but with a center flat portion that is raised about a foot or so.
 Tray ceilings give the added feeling of airiness, yet allow for maximum insulating value.